w3f/Grants-Program/applications/web3js-plugin-for-polkadot.md

 Web3.js Plugin for Polkadot ([`web3-plugin-polkadot`](https://www.npmjs.com/package/@conx3/web3-plugin-polkadot)) currently enables the basic interactions by supporting RPC methods calls.
 You can check [its details at the npm registry](https://www.npmjs.com/package/@conx3/web3-plugin-polkadot) or at [its repository readme file](https://github.com/conx3/web3-plugin-polkadot).
 However, it is currently very basic and needs more work to become more useful.

-In this grant request, I propose to first focus on improving documentation, testing in CI/CD, Docker files, and branding and website content to popularize the current functionality.
-The details of this foundational work can be checked in the 1st milestone below.
-After that, I propose to work on support for subscribing/unsubscribing to blockchain events as the next functionality to be added.
-And in preparation for the next step, an analysis will also be made on how Polkadot, Kusama, and Substrate accounts could be integrated into web3.js inside this plugin.
+In this grant request, I propose to work on support for subscribing/unsubscribing to blockchain events as the next functionality to be added.

 Polkadot, Kusama, and Substrate nodes provide subscription in a way that differs from Ethereum, which has only 2 endpoints for all subscriptions: `'eth_subscribe'` and `'eth_unsubscribe'`.
 Therefore, the proposal is to work on inheriting and modifying the `SubscriptionManager` that is developed by web3.js so it handles subscription using the methods: